You are currently browsing the tag archive for the 'commercials' tag.

 -Merge Records is turning twenty this year, and they’ve got all sorts of self-congratulatory stuff planned to celebrate.
 You can stream the first of said stuff (cool sentence, Ryan), a covers comp, here.

--Dan Deacon needs your vegetable oil.
+Dan Deacon needs your vegetable oil.

 -Bill O’Reilly was complaining this week about having his column dropped by the Chicago Sun-Times, and even went so far as to put the entire paper in his “Hall of Shame.”
 On a side note, I think my new goal in life is to get inducted into Bill O’Reilly’s “Hall of Shame.”
 Anyway, Sun-Times staffer (and noted film critic) Roger Ebert took Bill to task in a letter he wrote on his website.
 All great, great stuff.
 For the internet’s sake, let’s hope they keep this going for a while.